Steven Homer (homer@cs)

 -approximation algorithms for hard problems, and

--polynomial and matrix arithmetic.
+-polynomial and matrix algebra and their applications.

 In CS 530 we will very briefly review some of the central topics already studied in CS330 Mainly though, class time will be spent covering a selection of advanced topics, and more modern tools for designing and analyzing efficient algorithms.